adamwshero/terraform-pagerduty-service/README.md

 <br>
 # terraform-pagerduty-service

+[Pagerduty Service](https://support.pagerduty.com/docs/services-and-integrations) represents something you monitor (like a web service, email service, or database service).
+It is a container for related incidents that associates them with escalation policies.
 Through its SaaS-based platform, PagerDuty empowers developers, DevOps, IT operations and business leaders to prevent and resolve business-impacting incidents for exceptional customer experience.
 When revenue and brand reputation depends on customer satisfaction, PagerDuty arms organizations with the insight to proactively manage events that may impact customers across their IT environment.
 With hundreds of native integrations, on-call scheduling and escalations, machine learning, business-wide response orchestration, analytics, and much more, PagerDuty gets the right data in the hands of the right people in real time, every time.
 <br>

 ## Module Capabilities